 When you refer a patient to Cleveland Clinic’s National Consultation Service, you can be assured that:

 - The service will contact your patient within three business days.
-The Patient is asked to provide details or concerns directly so that the physician can plan consultations and for us to have these done in a time efficient way.
+The patient is asked to provide details or concerns directly so that the physician can plan consultations and so that we can do so in a timely and efficient way.

 - One of our consultative medicine internists will examine your patient and coordinate care.

 - You can follow your patient’s progress online.
 You can log into DrConnect, a free, secure, online tool that streamlines communication between you and Cleveland Clinic staff.